ksstormnet/r2-bucket-browser/README.md

 ## 🚀 Quick Start

 1. Clone this repository
-2. Follow the step-by-step guide in [DEPLOYMENT.md](docs/DEPLOYMENT.md)
+2. Follow the step-by-step guide in [Deployment Guide](docs/DEPLOYMENT.md) for detailed setup instructions, including authentication domain configuration
 3. Deploy the worker and frontend
+4. Set up your authentication domain in both worker and frontend environments
-4. Configure your authentication settings
+5. Configure your other authentication settings
-5. Start managing your R2 bucket with a beautiful interface!
+6. Start managing your R2 bucket with a beautiful interface!

 ## 🔒 Security Features

-- Domain-restricted Google authentication
+- Domain-restricted Google authentication (limit access to specific email domains like @yourdomain.com)
 - HTTP-only cookies for secure sessions
 - CORS protection
 - Rate limiting